-- Step 1) Actively reduce GHG emissions as far as possible in line with 1.5°C pathways through measures such as energy efficiency measures, purchase of renewable energy, and other emission reduction opportunities as outlined later in this report. - Step 2) Purchase carbon offsets equivalent to any remaining residual GHG emissions (which are not feasible to reduce).
-These carbon offsets represent the removal of GHG emissions from the atmosphere and can occur through projects such as tree planting, waste management, land management and energy efficiency.
+- Step 1) Actively reduce GHG emissions as far as possible in line with 1.5°C pathways through measures such as energy efficiency measures, installation of rooftop PV or purchase of renewable energy, switching to clean energy sources such as electrify both energy and transport sectors, and other emission reduction opportunities as outlined later in this report. - Step 2) Purchase carbon offsets equivalent to any remaining residual GHG emissions (which are not feasible to reduce).
+These carbon offsets represent the removal of GHG emissions from the atmosphere and can occur through projects such as carbon sequestration through tree planting, land use management and energy efficiency.

-CLIMATE CHANGE IMPACTS 4.3
+4.3 CLIMATE CHANGE IMPACTS